dashingsoft/pyarmor/docs/how-to-do.rst

 How to Obfuscate Python Scripts
 ===============================

-How to obfuscate python scripts by Pyarmor?
+How to obfuscate python scripts by PyArmor?

 First compile python script to code object::